 What is wrong with hanging sheets parallel to wood studs?
 When drywall is hung parallel to the studs, "railroad style" the bound edges fall directly on a stud.
 Because wood studs are not perfectly straight, the bound edge may or may fall directly in the middle of the stud along the entire distance of the stud.
 Perhaps the top of the stud is curved slightly to the left and therefore the bound edge of the perfectly straight sheet of drywall will not follow the crooked stud and therefore not have sufficient backing.
 Other wood studs may be proud to the room and therefore the entire length of the seam will end up sticking out into the room.
 Either situation makes the drywall seam more difficult to tape and finish and compromises the strength of the joint.

 As mentioned above, metal stud framing allows for more flexibility in the direction of sheet layout for the following reasons.
 First, Metal studs are perfectly strait and therefore if a bound edge lands on a stud, it is much easier to ensure that it falls along the entire length of the stud evenly and has sufficient backing throughout.
-Second, metal stud framing is generally used in commercial construction therefore the entire structures have more consideration given to expansion and contraction in commercial structures limiting the stress on the drywall.
+Second, metal stud framing is generally used in commercial construction.
+Usually more consideration is given to expansion and contraction in commercial structures limiting the stress on the drywall.
 If drywall is going to crack in a commercial job, it is probably because of forces beyond the help of the layout of the sheets of drywall.
 In commercial building with suspended ceilings at heights of under 12 feet, drywall is often stood up lengthwise parallel to the direction of the studs because this creates a situation with almost no butt joints.

 3 - Stager the Butt Joints